cloudify-cosmo/getcloudify.org/guide/3.1/plugin-cloudstack.md

 Two additional runtime-properties are available on node instances of this type once the `cloudify.interfaces.host.get_state` operation succeeds:

-  * `networks` server's networks' information, as retrieved from the Nova service.
   * `ip` the private IP (ip on the internal network) of the server.
+  * `networking_type` the type of networking used by this VM, either network or security_group